vuestorefront/vue-storefront/packages/core/docs/commercetools/configuration.md

 }]
 ```

 - `useNuxtI18nConfig` - when enabled, `@vue-storefront/commercetools/nuxt` package will use `i18n` config object provided in `nuxt.config.js`.
-Otherwise, the `i18n` config should be passed directly to this package configuration.
+Otherwise, you can pass the `i18n` config directly to this package configuration.
 You can read more about it on [Internationalization](../advanced/internationalization.md) page.
-There are things specific to Commercetools, which you can read more about below.
+There are things specific to commercetools, which you can read more about below.

 ### Adding available states to the country in Checkout and MyAccount
 In order to add a new state, add `states` field in the desired country inside `i18n.countries` in `nuxt.config.js`: